hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 # Useful files and binaries

-{% include alert.html content="NanD MTD 5 mounted as  `/tmp/var_link_dir/ft` contains all serials and mac address of the ONT, please consider backup before any hack, files are: `customer_sn,gpon_sn,hw_version,mac_addr,pcba_sn`" alert="Warning" icon="svg-warning" color="red" %}
+{% include alert.html content="NAND MTD5 mounted as  `/tmp/var_link_dir/ft` contains all serial numbers and the MAC address of the ONT, please consider backing it up before performing any hack, files are: `customer_sn,gpon_sn,hw_version,mac_addr,pcba_sn`" alert="Warning" icon="svg-warning" color="red" %}

 {% include alert.html content="Calling the `board_init` binary directly or indirectly (via init script) when the board is already booted will cause NAND mtd 5, 15, 16 & 17 to be erased!
-Please backup those before any hacking!
-Recovery is possible if you hardware reset the device, enable the telnet and recreate the `customer_sn, gpon_sn, hw_version, mac_addr, pcba_sn` file on the `/tmp/var_link_dir/ft` volume which can be remount R/W `mount -o remount,rw /dev/mtdblock5 /tmp/var_link_dir/ft`." alert="Warning" icon="svg-warning" color="red" %}
+Please back them up before any hacking!
+Recovery is possible if you hardware reset the device, enable the telnet and recreate the `customer_sn, gpon_sn, hw_version, mac_addr, pcba_sn` file on the `/tmp/var_link_dir/ft` volume which can be remounted as R/W `mount -o remount,rw /dev/mtdblock5 /tmp/var_link_dir/ft`." alert="Warning" icon="svg-warning" color="red" %}

 ## Useful files
-* `/etc/framework_init.sh` - is the main entry for sercomm framework launch by `/etc/rcS`
+* `/etc/framework_init.sh` - is the main entry for the launch of the Sercomm framework by `/etc/rcS`

 ## Useful binaries
-* `pb_ap` - monitoring the `reset button`, if pushed more than 10s it reset to factory default, otherwise it reboot the device - Run at startup - no args
+* `pb_ap` - monitors the `reset button`.
+If the button is pushed for longer than 10s it resets the ONT to factory default, otherwise it only reboots the device - Run at startup - no args

-* `fw_image_ctl` - allow firmware info, upgrade, switch between `fw0` & `fw1`, replicate between fw, desactivate image etc... - Options listes when called woth no args
+* `fw_image_ctl` - allows firmware upgrade, switch between `fw0` & `fw1`,reading firmware info, replicating between fw, deactivating image etc... - Options listed when called with no args

-* `cmld_client`- manipulate the configuration 'DB' stored in a /dev/mtd15, output is XML format.
-The root element is "InternetGatewayDevice" you need to use a final '.' dot to list all sub-element. example to get the full device XML config ```cmld_client get_node InternetGatewayDevice.```.
-Element with `writable="1"` can be changed with `set` and the node path.
-Element marked `dynamic="1"` have their value evaluated at the time you specifically call get on the node, `cmld_client get  InternetGatewayDevice.WANDevice.1.X_SC_GponInterfaceConfig.Status` - The daemon is run at startup - option list whe called with no args
+* `cmld_client`- manipulates the configuration 'DB' stored in /dev/mtd15, its output is in the XML format.
+The root element is "InternetGatewayDevice".
+A final '.' dot is needed to list all sub-elements.
+Example to get the device's full XML config ```cmld_client get_node InternetGatewayDevice.```.
+Listed elements with `writable="1"` can be changed with `set` and the node path.
+Elements marked as `dynamic="1"` have their value evaluated at the time you specifically call get on that specific node, `cmld_client get  InternetGatewayDevice.WANDevice.1.X_SC_GponInterfaceConfig.Status` - The daemon is run at startup - options listed when called with no args

-* `cmd_agent` - is a strange daemon launch at startup during `/etc/rcS` that open a `/tmp/cmd_client` sock file that listen to command and execute them. - No args
+* `cmd_agent` - strange daemon launched at startup during `/etc/rcS` that opens a `/tmp/cmd_client` sock file that listens to commands and executes them. - No args

-* `statd` - is a daemon launch at boot which collect monitoring data from the ONT. - No args
+* `statd` - daemon launched at boot which collects monitoring data from the ONT. - No args

 * `ubusd` - ubusd is used to send message between processes, current ubus services are `cml,network-manager,smd`

-* `smd` - is the daemon in charge of launching `/opt/` plugin for each of the ONT service like: `init, gpon, iptv, temperature, account, http, lan, network, syslog, system`.
-All is done in code which is not helping hacking the device.
+* `smd` - daemon in charge of launching the `/opt/` plugin for each of the ONT's service like: `init, gpon, iptv, temperature, account, http, lan, network, syslog, system`.
+All is done in code which does not help hacking the device.

 # Usage

-## Enable telnet/SSH/serial
+## Enabling telnet/SSH/serial

-Below code can be pasted in the browser console after loading the `http://192.168.100.1` (default ONT page).
+The code below can be pasted in the browser's console after opening `http://192.168.100.1` (default ONT's web UI).
 This will enable telnet as root with no password on the device (same can be done with `/usr/sbin/sshd` binary).
-The below hack uses an injection on the `eventlog_applog_download.json` page, command can be injected in the request body `applog_select` parameter and are executed as superadmin (root).
+The below hack uses an injection on the `eventlog_applog_download.json` page, the commands can be injected in the request body's `applog_select` parameter and they are executed as superadmin (root).
 ```javascript
 // Fetch a non csrf protected page to get a csrf token
 await fetch("http://192.168.100.1/setup.cgi?next_file=statusandsupport/status.html").then(function (response) {